Biden takes the helm, appeals for unity to take on crises

 “We have much to do in this winter of peril, and significant possibilities.
 Much to repair, much to restore, much to heal, much to build and much to gain,” Biden said.
 "Few people in our nation’s history have been more challenged, or found a time more challenging or difficult than the time we’re in now.”

 Biden was eager to go big early, with an ambitious first 100 days including a push to speed up the distribution of COVID-19 vaccinations to anxious Americans and pass a $1.9 trillion economic relief package.
 It included a blitz of executive orders on matters that don’t require congressional approval — a mix of substantive and symbolic steps to unwind the Trump years.
-On Day One, he signed a series of executive actions, including to re-enter the Paris Climate Accords and to mandate mask wearing on federal property.
+His actions included re-entry into the Paris Climate Accords and a mandate for wearing masks on federal property.

-“There’s no time to start like today,” Biden said as he signed the actions in the Oval Office.
-Then he swore in a group of aides — virtually — telling them, “You’re my possibilities.”
+“There’s no time to start like today,” a masked Biden said. in the Oval Office.
+Then he swore in hundreds of aides — virtually — telling them, “You’re my possibilities.”

 The absence of Biden's predecessor from the inaugural ceremony underscored the national rift to be healed.